cmu-mars/cmu-robotics/documents/p2-cp3.md

 ### REST Interface to the TH

-This API is currently still a draft.
-Some, but not all, possible future changes include:
- * adding more constants to the enumerated error codes in the TH `/error` end point

- * adding more constants to the enumerated status codes in the TH `/status` end point
+The API to the TH defines endpoints for the following REST APIs:

+- /ready - indicates that the TA is ready and should be given configuration information for the test
+- /error - indicates that the TA encountered an unrecoverable error, and the test case has failed
+- /status - indicates various status messages as the test progresses
+- /done - indicates that the test is done and the machine running the test can be shut down.

-The Swagger file describing this interface is [swagger-yaml/cp3-th.yaml](swagger-yaml/cp3-th.yaml) which should be considered the canonical definition of the
+The Swagger file describing this interface in full is [swagger-yaml/cp3-th.yaml](swagger-yaml/cp3-th.yaml) which should be considered the canonical definition of the
 API. [swagger-yaml/cp3-th.md](swagger-yaml/cp3-th.md) is produced